-So where does "Filthy" land among classic JT hits?
+So where does your favorite fall?
 Check out our list below to find out.
-(Note: We're only counting Timberlake's U.S. singles that hit Billboard's Pop Songs chart.)
+(Note: We’re only counting Timberlake’s U.S. singles that hit Billboard’s Pop Airplay chart.)

 This carefree cut had the unfortunate distinction of sharing a title with a campus sexual assault awareness group, and the controversy ended up overshadowing the song itself.
 Timberlake did his best to make the best of the situation, telling Radar in 2013: “It is my hope that this coincidence will bring more awareness to this cause.”

-18. "Love Never Felt So Good" (Michael Jackson and Justin Timberlake)
+21. “Love Never Felt So Good” (Michael Jackson & Justin Timberlake)

 This one loses us almost immediately with Timbaland‘s opening line: “She kills me with that coo-coochie-coochie-coo.”
 OK.
 And the metaphor for getting “knocked out” by love seems overplayed.
 It has a cool beat, but we were not knocked out by this one.

-This FutureSex/LoveSounds single is perfect for "ridin' in the drop-top with the top down," but it's also ultimately forgettable.
+This FutureSex/LoveSounds single is perfect for “ridin’ in the drop-top with the top down,” but it’s also ultimately not incredibly memorable on an album full of standout cuts.

 15. “What Goes Around … Comes Around”

-The subject matter felt a little "been there, done that" after "Cry Me a River," and with a whopping 7:28 running time, it was a very long single.
+The subject matter felt a little “been there, done that” after his earlier hit “Cry Me a River,” and with a whopping 7:28 running time, it was a very long single.
 But there are a lot of great pieces to this too-big puzzle.

 14. “Suit & Tie” (feat.
 Jay Z)